Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Selection manager is a high-level API to manipulate selection of all displayed objects.
 It handles all viewer selectors, activates and deactivates selection modes for the objects in all or particular selectors, manages computation and update of selections for each object.
 Moreover, it keeps selection structures updated taking into account applied changes.

-@image html visualization_image008.png "The relations chain between viewer selector and selection manager"
-@image latex visualization_image008.png "The relations chain between viewer selector and selection manager"
+@figure{visualization_image008.png, "The relations chain between viewer selector and selection manager"}

 @subsubsection occt_visu_2_2_2 Algorithm